-Delta Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Delta Junction is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Delta Junction is a city of professionals, sales and office workers and construction workers and builders.
 There are especially a lot of people living in Delta Junction who work in teaching (15.04%), office and administrative support (13.50%) and management occupations (8.85%).

 Setting & Lifestyle

 One of the benefits of Delta Junction is that there is very little traffic.
 The average commute to work is 14.23 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 Being a small city, Delta Junction does not have a public transit system used by locals to get to and from work.